Life Is Good (LFO album)

 Life Is Good is the second and final album released by the American pop group LFO in 2001 under J Records.
 It reached #75 on the Billboard 200.

-The album met limited success when compared to the group's 1999 self-titled release.
-The only compact disc single released was "Life Is Good", despite the fact that "Every Other Time" achieved more popularity and radio air time.
-The song "6 Minutes" was later covered by the American pop rock band Jonas Brothers on their 2006 release It's About Time.
+The song "6 Minutes" would go on to get a cover version by the American pop rock band Jonas Brothers on their 2006 release It's About Time.

+Nicole Richie recorded a demo of the song "Dandelion," which leaked online in 2006.
+It, along with a reportedly 10-track album she was recording around the same time, have never been officially released.